n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-base.lmchatanthropic.md

 # Chat Anthropic

-The Chat Anthropic node allows you to use Anthropic's Claude family of chat models
+The Chat Anthropic node allows you to use Anthropic's Claude family of chat models with conversational agents.

 On this page, you'll find a list of operations the Chat Anthropic node supports, and links to more resources.